julcambec/neuro-stratification-mincred/README.md

 ## A DUA-safe, reproducible mini-slice from my MSc manuscript with stability and explainability

 <p align="center">
+  <a href="https://dx.doi.org/10.14288/1.0449762">📄 MSc thesis (UBC Library)</a> ·
-  <a href="#from-manuscript--deployable-slice">📄 Manuscript → demo</a> ·
+  <a href="#from-manuscript--deployable-slice">⚙️ Manuscript → demo</a> ·
   <a href="#quickstart-5-minutes">⏱️ 5-minute demo</a> ·
   <a href="#repo-map-whats-here">🌳 Repo map</a> ·
   <a href="#demo-outputs-saved-files">📊 Outputs</a> ·
   <a href="./NOTICE">🔒 Compliance</a>
 </p>

-**Why this exists.** This repo turns my MSc manuscript on brain-based subtyping of asymptomatic high-risk youth (ABCD Study) into a **DUA-safe, production-respectful mini-slice**: one-command demos, stability metrics, and explainable baselines that a clinical team could adapt to their private data tomorrow.
+**Why this exists.** This repo turns my [MSc manuscript (UBC Library)](https://dx.doi.org/10.14288/1.0449762) on brain-based subtyping of asymptomatic high-risk youth (ABCD Study) into a **DUA-safe, production-respectful mini-slice**: one-command demos, stability metrics, and explainable baselines that a clinical team could adapt to their private data tomorrow.

 > **Clinical framing (a 60-sec take):**
 > HYDRA finds **three neurodevelopmental subtypes** among PH⁺ youth (no baseline diagnoses):